 On the basis of these findings we can construct a Palma v.2, which, on a world average, takes the value of 1.
-This is a very interesting feature, since it shows the unity of the top 5 percent (keep in mind that this is not the global Palma v.2 though, but a country average!) defending the same share of total income as the 40 percent with the lowest incomes.
-This translates into a person in the top ventile owning 8 times the share of a person in the bottom 40 percent of the population.
-Moving away from the average, at the low end this difference shrinks to a Palma v.2 of 0.45 times in Slovenia, whereas at the other extreme, in South Africa, this indicator reads just over 7, meaning that a person in the top 5 percent owns 56 times the share of total income a person in the bottom 40 percent can hope to have!
+This is a very interesting feature, since it shows the unity of the top 5 per cent (keep in mind that this is not the global Palma v.2 though, but a country average) defending the same share of total income as the 40 per cent with the lowest incomes.
+This translates into a person in the top ventile owning eight times the share of a person in the bottom 40 per cent of the population.
+Moving away from the average, at the low end this difference shrinks to a Palma v.2 of 0.45 times in Slovenia, whereas at the other extreme, in South Africa, this indicator reads just over 7, meaning that a person in the top 5 per cent owns on average 56 times the share of total income a person in the bottom 40 per cent can hope to have!
 Such absurd inequality seems to be a unique trademark of some Southern African and the Latin American countries.
-The latter region, e.g., features a Palma v.2 of 2.7 when isolated from the rest.
-Of the top 20 most unequal countries, 15 are Latin American, and only Uruguay, Argentina, and Venezuela are located further down (rank 26, 27 and 34, respectively 26).
+The latter region, for instance, features a Palma v.2 of 2.7 when isolated from the rest.
+Of the top 20 most unequal countries within the sample, 15 are Latin American, and only Uruguay, Argentina, and Venezuela are located further down (rank 26, 27, and 34, respectively).

-The Palma v.2 shares this feature with the Palma: The most stylized features of the Palma, which cannot be observed by the Gini-inequality ranking are, in Palma's (2014: 14) words, that "inequality across the world, as measured by this ratio, increases first relatively slowly, and almost linearly, only to switch gear when Latin American countries enter en masse (around ranking 100) to increase then rapidly and geometrically."
-He continues to assert that, had the "steady pace" of the first four fifths continued, the maximum Palma ratio should be around 3, rather than triple this amount.
-A similar pattern can be observed with the Palma v.2, which is slightly more linear in its lower rankings, and increases even more steeply once "the usual suspects" enter the ranking (shortly after rank 100) (see Graph 4).
-Data points for South Africa are off the chart, literally - is this "too much"?
+The Palma v.2 shares characteristics with the Palma: The most stylized features of the Palma, which cannot be observed by the Gini-inequality ranking, are, in Palma's (2014: 14) words, that 'inequality across the world, as measured by this ratio, increases first relatively slowly, and almost linearly, only to switch gear when Latin American countries enter en masse (around ranking 100) to increase then rapidly and geometrically.'
+He continues to assert that, had the 'steady pace' of the first four-fifths continued, the maximum Palma ratio should be around 3, rather than triple this amount.
+A similar pattern can be observed with the Palma v.2, which is slightly more linear in its lower rankings, and increases even more steeply once 'the usual suspects' enter the ranking (shortly after rank 100) (see Figure 4).
+Data points for South Africa are off the chart, literally (with a Palma of 9.9 and a Palma v.2 of just over 7) - is this 'too much'?

-Considering high inflation in Argentina and Venezuela, there might exist measurement challenges in these two countries though (Palma 2014).
+&lt;sup>23 Considering high inflation in Argentina and Venezuela, there might exist measurement challenges in these two countries though (Palma 2014).